Percy (1971 film): Production

 Finance was obtained from Nat Cohen at EMI Films - they provided the entire budget.
 The poster was designed by John Troke, a publicist who had introduced Box to the book of Doctor in the House 15 years earlier.
 A script was prepared by Hugh Leonard while Thomas and Box filmed Doctor in Trouble.

+"Five years ago I doubt we could have gotten away with it," said Box.
+"But today it is time we made the human male organ a subject for open, straightforward conversation.
+I mean, really it is a thing that has been sacred too long."

+The script was rewritten by Michael Palin and Terry Jones.
+They met with Thomas and Box at Pinewood in May 1970 and rewrote the script that month.

-The film was shot at Elstree Studios and on location in London.
+The film was shot in June 1970 being finished by September.
+It took place at Elstree Studios and on location in London.
 The film's sets were designed by the art director Robert Jones.
 Ray Davies of The Kinks wrote the film's soundtrack Percy.

+"I realise this is an adult film," said Box, "but I do insist that it is not a sexy one."

 During the making of the film, another comedy about a penis was being shot, The Statue.
 Box always regarded this as a rip off.